Predator (Alan Silvestri) - print version

 2003 Varèse

-Buy it... if you seek one of Alan Silvestri's most memorable scores, including an extremely catchy percussive rhythm highlighting the score's primal thematic ideas.
+Buy it... if you seek one of Alan Silvestri's most enduring and memorable scores, led by an extremely catchy percussive rhythm highlighting the score's menacingly primal thematic ideas.

 Overall, it's one of Silvestri's most primal but sophisticated efforts all in one, assisting the film greatly in its success.
 The history of Predator on album has been a difficult one, though.
-A fictional bootlegging label called "Alien Records" presented three different bootlegs of Silvestri's score between 1997 and 2001.
-Some included the song "Long Tall Sally" by Little Richard, or other Silvestri works, like seven minutes from Blown Away.
+A fictional label called "Alien Records" presented three different bootlegs of Silvestri's score between 1997 and 2001.
+Some included the song "Long Tall Sally" by Little Richard (featured in the film) or other Silvestri works, like seven minutes from Blown Away.
 Others included four minutes from Stop!
 Or My Mom Will Shoot and the "Silver Pictures Logo Theme," and even others had a sampling of music from Predator 2 and/or Schwarzenegger quotes from the original.
 A fourth bootleg, utilizing the first "Alien Records" cover, had no label, while the three under the "Alien Records" umbrella had the label number 27569.
-These bootlegs were widely passed around in CDR form so many times since they first hit the market in 1997 that some of them have only the Predator score and no bonus material.
-The important thing to note is that all of the bootlegs had the same roughly 70 minutes of Silvestri material from this score.
+These bootlegs were widely passed around in CDr form so many times since they first hit the market in 1997 that some of them eventually had only the Predator score and no bonus material.
+The important thing to note is that all of the bootlegs had the same roughly 70 minutes of Silvestri material from the score.
 Their sound quality did vary from album to album, however, ranging from average to very good.
-Finally, in 2003, Varèse Sarabande released an official offering of the score as part of its Club series, with superior sound and a complete presentation that easily eclipses all of the bootlegs.
+Finally, in 2003, Varèse Sarabande released an official offering of the score as part of its Club series, with superior sound and a complete presentation that easily eclipsed all of the bootlegs.
 A detriment to the Varèse album, however, is the addition of Elliot Goldenthal's mutilation of the 20th Century Fox theme from Alien 3 at the start of the product.
-Its inclusion on this product makes no sense given that Predator predates Alien 3, and besides, who wants to listen to a piece of Goldenthal's often obnoxious avant garde tendencies in a completely unrelated context?
-This limited Club release may entice owners of the bootleg to seek a crisp-sounding, official release of this cult score, although casual owners of the bootleg (those who didn't pay $50+ for it in the first place) may not have much of a need to upgrade.
+Its inclusion on this product makes no sense given that Predator predates Alien 3, and, besides, who wants to listen to a piece of Goldenthal's often obnoxious avant garde tendencies in a completely unrelated context?
+This limited Club release enticed owners of the bootleg to seek a crisp-sounding, official release of this cult score, though casual listeners did not have an overwhelming need to upgrade.
 As of the end of 2003, the issue became moot when the Varèse product sold out and itself shot up to $75 in value.
-Still, Varèse plugged a huge hole in the flowing stream of strong music from the last three decades that deserves and requires an official release.
+In 2010, Intrada Records slightly rearranged the score from a better, digital source and added another 3,000 copies to the market.
+Also unfortunately including the Goldenthal intro, this product does have less tape hiss distraction.
+It sold out within a day, and in response to the wishes of the fans, composer, and studio, the label again rearranged the contents (adding short fragments and finally placing the cues in proper order) for an unlimited commercial pressing in 2012.
+Despite this history, Predator has always deserved repeated attention on album because of its enduring quality.
 Percussion enthusiasts, step on board.

 Total Time: 70:32